 Visit our BCom 'Getting Started' Page

-Would you like clarification on the course rules, information on BCom subject disciplines, or to find out about enrichement opporunities available?
-Are you having trouble choosing your breadth or would you like to know what's exptced in a tutorial? the short videos on our 'Getting Started' page will provide you with an overview
+Would you like clarification on the course rules, information on BCom subject disciplines, or to find out about enrichment opportunities available?
+Are you having trouble choosing your breadth or would you like to know what's expected in a tutorial? the short videos on our 'Getting Started' page will provide you with an overview.

 Enrol in your Subjects

 Once you have identified the subjects you will take to meet your course requirements and academic goals, you need to enrol into your subjects via your Study Plan.
 Enrolling in a subject means that you are officially admitted to study that subject.
 You must enrol into subjects in both semesters to maintain your enrolment in the BCom.
 You can find further information on enrolling here.

 To assist you with course planning and subject selection as early as possible, Faculty staff will be available for a live online Q&A on Wednesday 17 July.
 This Q&A session is intended to assist you with subject selection and course planning only, so that you can decide on your subjects, enrol, and start registering for classes as soon as possible.
 You can register at the link below: